 Midwifery is a challenging but rewarding nursing career.
-Certified nurse midwives are in constant demand.
+Certified nurse-midwives are in constant demand.
 In most areas, they can provide a full range of obstetric services and deliver babies even in hospitals.

 The path to becoming a midwife begins with earning an RN, or registered nurse, degree and certification.
 Most Certified Nurse Midwife programs require a Bachelor of Science in Nursing degree (BSN).
 Some will accept Associate’s degree level RNs and offer a bridge program so that they earn their BSN before beginning the Master’s level portion of their training.

 Certified Nurse Midwife programs are considered graduate school.
-Thus, most people will have graduated from a university with a Bachelor degree before applying to and being accepted to accredited programs.
+Thus, most people will have graduated from a university with a Bachelor’s degree before applying to and being accepted to accredited programs.
 In the United States, accredited CNM programs are approved by either the American Midwifery Certification Board (AMCB) or the Accreditation Commission for Midwifery Education (ACME).

 Once a person has matriculated into a Certified Nurse Midwife program, they will have to complete a rigorous program of both academic learning and situational training.
-Most programs include around two years of full time academic learning as well as more one thousand hours of training in obstetrics and gynecology.
+Most programs include around two years of full-time academic learning as well as more than one thousand hours of training in obstetrics and gynecology.
 These programs usually require two to three years.
 They are very intensive; most people cannot work and need a great deal of help with family obligations.

 Once the student midwife has graduated from her certified nurse midwife training program, they will need to take a certification exam and also get a license from the state in which they plan to practice.
 All areas of the United States offer a license for certified nurse midwives, although their duties and degree of independence vary.

-The History of Certified Nurse Midwives
+The History of Certified Nurse-Midwives

-What Do Certified Nurse Midwives Do?
+What Do Certified Nurse-Midwives Do?

-Once they have completed certification, a certified nurse midwife performs a variety of duties involving women’s health care.
+Once they have completed certification, a certified nurse-midwife performs a variety of duties involving women’s health care.
 Most people associate midwives with labor and delivery, which is definitely a large part of the modern nurse midwife’s daily work.
 In addition, they can perform gynecological well-woman care including exams and preventative care.
 They also can help with breastfeeding and newborn care.

 Most certified nurse midwives work under the supervision of an obstetrician, both in clinics and in hospitals.
 In most cases, nurse midwives in the United States do not attend home births.
-Certified nurse midwives provide a better, more personal experience for women.
+Certified nurse-midwives provide a better, more personal experience for women.